MathisWellmann/trade_aggregation-rs/README.md

 # Trade Aggregation
-Convert trade data into candles.
+A high performance trade aggregation crate, producing Candle data, suitable for low-latency applications.

-See [MathisWellmann/go_trade_aggregation](https://github.com/MathisWellmann/go_trade_aggregation) for a go implementation with less features though.
+See [MathisWellmann/go_trade_aggregation](https://github.com/MathisWellmann/go_trade_aggregation) for a go implementation with less features and performance.

 ### How to use:
 To use this crate in your project, add the following to your Cargo.toml: